sralloza/meal-planner/README.md

 - 🚩 **API_TOKEN** (`str`): token of the API.
 In order to use the API, users will have to provide this token in their requests via the `X-TOKEN` header.
 - **ENABLE_PROMETHEUS** (`bool`): if `True`, the API will enable the prometheus endpoint `/metrics`.
 Defaults to `False`.
 - **PRODUCTION** (`bool`): if `True` the server will run on production environment.
 Defaults to `False`.
+- **DISABLE_CRON_INTEGRATION** (`bool`) if `True`, the server will not launch cron jobs.
+It is useful to launch replicas, enabling cron integration in only one of them.
+It is also useful to deploy on Kubernetes, as the cron jobs can be implemented via `CronJob`.

 ### AWS